 Parking is provided for your child's bicycle or scooter.
 This area is out of bounds to all children except when leaving or collecting her/his bicycle.
 Any skate boards (or similar) should be brought to the office.
-Before allowing your child to ride his/her bicycle to school, help them to learn simple road safety rules, particularly the correct side of the road for riding, and care at intersections.
+Before allowing your child to ride his/her bicycle to school, help them to learn simple road safety rules particularly the correct side of the road for riding, and care at intersection rules, particularly the correct side of the road for riding, and care at intersections.
 Victoria Police advise that children generally do not have the skills to manage cycling in any traffic conditions independently (without adult supervision) before 10 years of age.